 9. If You’re Staying, Be Prepared for Power Outages.

 Keep all your electronics charged.
 And pull out your family’s favorite games to play.
 I have an entire bin full of card games, board games, paper, marker, craft supplies, glue, etc. in our hurricane survival kit.

 Make sure you know how to fill up a generator and how exactly to start it.
 I even have a scar on my leg from falling over it one year.
 Battle wound of Hurricane Sandy.
 That 5-gallon gas can will come in handy with your generator.

 When Hurricane Florence started coming our way, I will admit I had no clue which zone our house was located in.
 Following your city on social media helps immensely as they have up to date information.
 If you have to evacuate, be sure to walk through your house and videotape every single room, drawer, closet – this documents your things that you’re leaving in your house in case there is damage.
 Also, you can leave important things that you can’t take with you in your dishwasher or washing machine and dryer.

-12. You Can Bring Your Pets With You.
+12. Bring Your Pets with You.

 If you’re evacuating with pets, hotels HAVE to take them in.
 Be sure to have the cat carrier handy.